-It is possible to get dual sided pedals for the bike but they cost an additional $99.
+It is possible to get dual sided pedals for the bike but they are an extra cost.

 You can also change the pedals to clipless or other if you want as it fits standard bike thread pedals of any sort.

 The bike does have a narrower frame and crank so the pedals are closer together giving a more natural feel by keeping your hips, knees and feet more alignment it can result in less chance of an injury.
 The Q-factor for the bike is 160 mm of 6.3 inches (this compares well with the Spinner NX which 158mm.)